dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 <!-- <img src="/assets/images/Cover_MobileApp Marketing.png" alt="MobileApp" width="800"/> -->

 ## 📌 INTRODUCTION
-How do user behavior and marketing touchpoints shape conversions in a mobile app for self-employed professionals in Germany?
+How do user behavior and marketing touchpoints shape conversion rates in a mobile app for self-employed professionals in Germany?

-This case study explores data from **29.1k users (15.1% conversion)** between 2020 – 2025, with the goal of improving subscription rates and acquisition efficiency.
+This case study analyzes data from **29.1k users (15.1% conversion)** between 2020 – 2025, with the goal of increasing subscription rates and acquisition efficiency.

 I created 4 interactive dashboards in Looker Studio to uncover actionable insights:
 1. **Overview** – Growth, revenue & conversion trends